This post is sponsored by Pinnacle and the BlogPaws Professional Pet Blogger Network. Pinnacle is not responsible for the content of this article.

 Keep things familiar

 Just like you should stay on schedule, you also want to bring things from home that will help your dog feel comfortable.
 All new surroundings can overwhelm them.

 Lesson learned: bring your dog’s bed and/or a couple of favorite toys from home.
 This will help with the adjustment to the new surroundings.

 If you enjoy camping and spending time with your dog outdoors, you will love Pinnacle® Pet Food.
 Pinnacle is a grain-free, limited ingredient, holistic dog food that provides your dog with tasty nutrition!
 Ingredients include quinoa, sweet potato, pumpkin, sea kelp and cottage cheese.
 Pinnacle has a natural, healthy recipe that uses high-quality proteins, antioxidants, and fiber.
 Plus, it is good for dogs with sensitive stomachs.

 Is your dog an adventurous outdoor-loving pup?
 You should check out Pinnacle pet food.
-Find out where you can buy it on their website.

 Have you ever taken your dog camping?
 What did you learn from the experience?